deriv-com/deriv-app/packages/components/stories/themed-scrollbars/README.md

 # ThemedScrollbar component
-Wrap an element to have a customed scrollbar for it.
+Wrap an element to have a custome scrollbar for it.

 #### Supported events:
 - onScroll